-The increase in cost of revenue for the three months ended March 31, 2015 compared to the same period of 2014 was primarily due to a \$1.0 million increase in personnel costs driven by increased headcount, a \$0.3 million increase in third party hosted software costs due to increased client activities, a \$0.3 million increase in USF contribution and other federal telecommunication service fees primarily due to increased client usage, and a \$0.2 million increase in depreciation expenses for servers and equipment due to additional investments in technical infrastructure to support current and expected future client growth.
-The remainder of the increase was primarily due to our business growth and system implementations.
-These increases were offset in part by a \$0.5 million decrease in telecommunication carrier costs relating to our clients' long distance call usage due to improved usage efficiencies.
+The increase in cost of revenue for the three and nine months ended September 30, 2015 compared to the same periods of 2014 was primarily due to a \$1.0 million and a \$2.9 million increase in personnel costs driven by increased headcount, a \$0.5 million and a \$1.1 million increase in USF contributions and other federal telecommunication service fees primarily due to increased client usage, a \$0.4 million and a \$0.9 million increase in third party hosted software costs due to increased client activities, a \$0.2 million and a \$0.6 million increase in depreciation expenses due to additional investments in equipment to support current and expected future client growth, and a \$0.2 million and a \$0.6 million increase in facility-related costs.
+These increases were offset in part by a \$1.0 million and a \$2.7 million decrease in telecommunication carrier costs relating to our clients' long distance call usage due to improved usage efficiencies.